 Futures exchanges have contract specific margin requirements that require the posting of cash or cash equivalents relating to traded contracts.
-Margin requirements consist of initial margin that is posted upon the initiation of a position, maintenance margin that is usually expressed as a percent of initial margin, and variation margin that fluctuates based on the daily MTM relative to maintenance margin requirements.
+Margin requirements consist of initial margin that is posted upon the initiation of a position, maintenance margin that is usually expressed as a percent of initial margin, and variation margin that fluctuates based on the daily mark-to-market relative to maintenance margin requirements.
 We currently maintain a broker margin account for Sharp, with the balance related to the account is as follows:

-(in thousands) Balance Sheet Location Decem ıber 31, 2019 December 31, 2018 Sharp Other Current Assets \$ 2,317 \$ 2,173
+(in thousands) Balance Sheet Location December 31, 2020 December 31, 2019

+Sharp Other Current Assets \$ \$ 2,317

+Sharp Other Current Liabilities \$ 1,505 \$